huggingface/dataset-dedupe-estimator/README.md

-# Dedupe Estimator
+# Parquet Dedupe Estimator

-This estimates the amount of chunk level dedupe available in a collection of files.
-All files will be chunked together so if there are multiple versions of the file, all versions should be provided together to see how much can be saved using Hugging Face's dedupped storage architecture.
+This estimates the amount of chunk level dedupe available in a collection of parquet files.
+All files will be chunked together so if there are multiple versions of the file, all versions should be provided together to see how much can be saved using a CDC based content addressable storage system.

-The chunking algorithm used here is **not** the same as the one being deployed.
-Notably, for simplicity this does not even use a secure hash method for chunk hashes and just uses std::hash.
-This means that collisions are plausible and exact numbers may actually vary from run to run.
-But it should provide a reasonable estimate.

-UNDER CONSTRUCTION: note that this repository contains a quickly written python binding to https://github.com/huggingface/dedupe_estimator in order to evaluate deduplication efifciency for parquet files.
+This tool is primarily designed to evaluate the deduplication effectiveness of a content defined chunking feature in Apache Arrow.

-# PyArrow Implementation
+# Arrow C++ / PyArrow Implementation

 The implementation hasn't been merged upstream yet, it is available under the https://github.com/kszucs/arrow/tree/content-defined-chunking branch.

+The implementation maintains a gearhash based chunker for each leaf column (in the ColumnWriter objects) which are persisent withing the parquet file writer.
+As new Arrow Arrays are appended to the column writers, the record shredded arrays `(def_levels, rep_levels, leaf_array)` are being fed into the chunker which identifies the chunk boundaries.

+This means that the pages are not going to be split one a page's size reaches the default page size limit (1MB) but rather when the chunker identifies a chunk boundary.
+The resulting chunks are going to have uneven sizes, but going to be robust to data updates/inserts/deletes.

 # Quick Start